Supersymmetry-assisted high-fidelity ground state preparation of single neutral atom in an optical tweezer: Supersymmetry

-\emph{Supersymmetry.---}In quantum mechanics, supersymmetry theory involves a pair of partner Hamiltonians such that for every eigenstate (except the zero energy ground state) of one Hamiltonian $H_{1}$, its partner Hamiltonian $H_{2}$ has a corresponding eigenstate with the same energy~\cite {Supersymmetry1995Cooper}.
-The supersymmetric isospectrality can be established by factorizing the Hamiltonian in terms of two operators $A$ and $A^{\dagger }$
+In quantum mechanics, supersymmetry theory involves a pair of partner Hamiltonians such that for every eigenstate $|\varphi _{1,n}\rangle$ (except the $n=0$ ground state) of one Hamiltonian $H_{1}$, its partner Hamiltonian $ H_{2}$ has a corresponding eigenstate $|\varphi _{2,n}\rangle$ with the same energy~\cite{Supersymmetry1995Cooper}.
+This can be established by factorizing the Hamiltonian in terms of two operators $A$ and $A^{\dagger }$